Tips & Guides — 26 Dec 2019

-Software as a Service (SaaS) – is a service distribution model in which a provider hosts software and makes it available to clients via the internet.
-In the Performance Marketing industry, it refers to an affiliate program tracking and optimizing solution.
+Software as a Service (SaaS) – is a service distribution model in which a provider hosts the software and makes it available to clients via the internet.
+In the Partner Marketing industry, it refers to an affiliate program tracking and optimizing solution.

 Don’t forget to share this article with your colleagues if you find it useful!

 Digital and Partner Marketing Trends 2021: Predictions from Industry Experts

 With a global pandemic and other myriad challenges, 2020 will be remembered as a ruthless year for every industry.
 Partner